develop-me/bootcamp--setup/windows/readme.md

 /mnt/c/Users/yourusername/Downloads/setup.sh && source ~/.bashrc && exit
 ```

-Once the setup is complete you can delete the `setup.sh` file.
+The tab should close itself when it's done.
+Once that happens you can delete the `setup.sh` file.